 There’s no KERB on the weekend, but you can catch Canopy Market instead – it’s packed with plenty of interesting food stalls.
-Pick up fresh churros, Korean barbecue, artisan cheeses, cured meat, and sweet treats without breaking the bank.
+Pick up fresh churros, Korean barbecue, artisan cheeses, cured meat, and sweet treats, all without breaking the bank.

 At Maple+King’s in Pancras Square you can dine on any of their healthy and tasty salads for less than £10.
 Also on Pancras Square, several of the noodle dishes at Korean restaurant Kimchee come in at under £10.
 We like the Jajang Myeon.
-On York Road, all the burgers at Burger + Beer are under that golden ten-pound limit.
-And even better, it’s 2 for 1 on the last Tuesday of the month.
-Likewise pretty much everything on the menu at the newly opened Sons + Daughters at Coal Drops Yard is under £10.
+On York Road, all the burgers at Burger + Beer are under that golden ten-pound limit (And even better, it’s 2 for 1 on the last Tuesday of the month).
+In Coal Drops Yard, you’ll find ‘legendary’ grilled cheese sandwiches at Morty & Bobs for around £8.
+Likewise, pretty much everything on the menu at the newly opened Sons + Daughters is under £10.
 The sandwiches here are a real treat.

 Finally, it’s hard to beat the flatbreads at The Lighterman on Granary Square.
 Basically a fairly substantial fancy pizza.
 You can choose from three flavours, all £9.50 each.

 Free beats, cheap night out